December 2, 2004

-- Education and Outreach: TIME’S UP continues to conduct ongoing educational activities, including ecological tours in the South Bronx, on the Lower East Side, and around New York City’s waterfront.
-We also make educational presentations at schools and other public events, during which we often screen videos produced by our volunteers.
+- Education and Outreach: TIME’S UP! continues to conduct ongoing educational activities, including ecological tours in the South Bronx, the Lower East Side, and New York City’s waterfront.
+We also make educational presentations at schools and other public events, including eco-positive festivals and workshops.
 In 2004, we also expanded our work in Brooklyn, initiating auto-free moonlight rides and traffic-calming actions in Prospect Park.
 In addition, we have continued to work with community gardens across the city.

 Bill Di Paola